-The shortage of nurses in our province has reached a crisis that is spiraling out of control.
-Throughout the past 22 months of this pandemic, health-care workers across Ontario – especially nurses – have selflessly cared for the people of Ontario while risking their own health and safety and that of their loved ones.
-They are exhausted and burnt out.
+Our health system is in a full-blown crisis owing to a desperate shortage of nurses – particularly, registered nurses.
+Over the past two-and-a-half years – and counting – nurses across Ontario have selflessly cared for the people of Ontario while risking their own health and safety and that of their loved ones.
+Ontario’s nurses are experiencing depression, anxiety and stress as never before.
+Seventy-five per cent of nurses are burnt out.
 They are leaving their jobs.
 Many have gone to work in other jurisdictions, while some have left the profession altogether.

 From the onset of the pandemic, front-line nurses have spoken loudly and clearly about the profound unfairness of Bill 124 and the detrimental impact the bill has had on their work and lives.
-Bill 124, which caps salary increases at one per cent – far lower than the rate of inflation – symbolizes what is wrong with Ontario’s approach to the nursing profession.
-It is an important reason why many RNs are leaving for better opportunities elsewhere.
-Our government has refused to listen and has stood idly by as nurses walk away.
+Bill 124 caps salary increases at one per cent, at a time when inflation and interest rates are at historic highs.
+This symbolizes what is wrong with Ontario’s approach to the nursing profession.
+It has compelled many RNs to leave for better opportunities elsewhere.
+Our government must immediately listen and must repeal Bill 124.

 Since December 2020, RNAO has raised the alarm of an impending nursing crisis that will compromise patient safety and the functioning of our health system.
-We are now in that crisis.
+We are now fully in that crisis.
+Emergency rooms are closing and even some ICUs are now at risk of having to close.
 Surgeries and procedures are being cancelled and patient safety is at risk daily.
-We are calling – with urgency – for measures that support building nursing careers in Ontario.
+We are calling – with extreme urgency – for measures that support building nursing careers in Ontario.
 The repeal of Bill 124 is the first step needed to rebuild our profession and secure safe care and better health outcomes for Ontarians.

 Copy will be sent to the following: